ahmadsayed/cloud-from-scratch/README.md

 So it is a matter of installing those tool and configuring it right ... !!!
 Unfortunatly those tools is either commercially very expensive, or come with its own challenge and learning curves and their own definition.

-## What is a MVP Cloud Platform should Porvide.
+## What it take to build a modern Private Cloud?

-One word the SDX family with the Rise of Cloud native more and more SDX come to play but what is SDX it Software Defined X The major components are
+One word the SDX family with the Rise of Cloud native more and more SDX come to play but what is SDX it Software Defined X The most comonly known components are
 * SDN : Software Defined Networking
 * SDS : Software Defined Storage